pilarOG/python-ml-general/Kmeans/proyecto_noticias/README.md

 At the end of the k-means section an example code is taught where soft k-means is used to find clusters of words in documents.
 This is my version to understand and apply that code.

-<b>Data</b>: In this version the data is taken from 10 news from "La Tercera", a chilean newspaper, that are retrieve when you search "femicide" (in Spanish, of course).
-I wanted to try the code on relevant data to see what kind of words where clusters together in this relevant topic. <br><br>
+<b>Data</b>: In this version the data is taken from about 30 to 40 news from "Emol.cl", an online chilean newspaper, that are retrieved when you search "femicide" (in Spanish, of course).
+I wanted to try the code on relevant data to see what kind of words where clustered together in this relevant topic. <br><br>
-<b>Features</b>: Each sentence in the news data is embedded using Gensim Word2Vec.
-Then each word is represented with the embedding vector.<br><br>
+<b>Features</b>: Each sentence/fragment in the news data is embedded using Gensim Word2Vec.
+Then each word is represented with an embedding vector of the similarity of that word with all the other words in the data.<br><br>
-<b>Visualization</b>: The resulting embeddings are visualized using t-SNE, reducing dimensionality to 2.<br><br>
+<b>Visualization</b>: The resulting embeddings are visualized using dimensionality reduction techniques, you can choose between t-SNE and PCA.<br><br>
-<b>Soft k-means</b>: The reduced vectors are used as input to soft K-means to find clusters of the words.
+<b>Soft k-means</b>: The complete embedding matrix is used as input to soft K-means to find clusters of the words.
 The goal is to find which words tend to appear together or related and with such representation have some insights about the topic of the data and the editor's view of the topic.
 In the code you can find further details about the algorithm.<br><br>
-<b>Finding K</b>: in the folder you can find the plot "best-K.png" which shows how I tried different K's until finding the optimal one which is the one used in the example code.
+<b>Output</b>: the script outputs the clusters found and the words in it and a scatter plot of the reduced data with the word found closest to the centroid of the cluster.

 ### Requirements